 What activities are involved in observations?

 Observations involve certain activities, and they usually depend on what users want to observe.
-But in most cases, activities would include assessment, data collection, and evaluation.
+But in most cases, activities would include assessment, data collection, and evaluation reports.

 Are observation checklists always effective?